-Like Julie before her, Yvonne was also forced out of the military when her sexuality was exposed.
+Like Julie before her, the exposure of Yvonne’s sexuality forced her out of the military.

-The life of secrecy that serving lesbians were compelled to live was not markedly different from the way many lesbians outside of the military also had to live.
-As historian Rebecca Jennings notes in her book, Unnamed Desires: A Sydney Lesbian History, many women risked losing jobs, homes, friends and families by publicly acknowledging their sexuality.
+Serving lesbians lived a secret life not markedly different from the way many civilian lesbians lived.
+Historian Rebecca Jennings notes the situation in her book, Unnamed Desires: A Sydney Lesbian History.
+Many women risked losing jobs, homes, friends and families by publicly acknowledging their sexuality.

 Jennings explains that the 1960s was a pivotal decade for lesbians in the civilian world.
-While private friendship networks remained the primary means by which lesbian women socialised with each other, a more public lesbian social scene was also emerging.
+Private networks remained the primary means by which lesbian women socialised.
+However, a more public lesbian social scene also emerged.

 This scene included social groups, which also ran dances, along with a mixed bar scene.
 This emerging scene required some degree of connection with other lesbian and gay people.
 The military, while ostensibly an entirely heterosexual institution, allowed women who did not have these connections to forge bonds with other lesbians.

-One of the difficulties facing lesbian women in Australian society in preceding decades was the way mainstream culture rendered their desire invisible.
-For women who were not aware of homosexuality or those who did not have access to lesbian social networks, the lesbian subculture that existed in the services after the second world war provided opportunities to express their desire for other women, albeit covertly.
+In preceding decades, mainstream culture rendered lesbian desire invisible.
+For women unaware of homosexuality or those without access to lesbian social networks, the lesbian subculture in the services after the second world war provided opportunities to express their desire for other women, albeit covertly.

-Military service also presented an opportunity for women to escape societal expectations around the behaviour and expectations, career choice and marriage, that were so dominant between the 1960s and 1980s.
+Military service also presented an opportunity for women to escape societal expectations around the behaviour and expectations, career choice and marriage.

 During the 1970s and 1980s, as historians such as Graham Willett have outlined, the LGBT political movement became more visible and reform began to be reflected in the lives of gay and lesbian civilians.
-The military still remained a popular career option for lesbian women, despite the ban on LGBT service personnel remaining and continuing to impact on the lives of lesbian servicewomen.
+The military still remained a popular career option for lesbian women.
+That despite the ban on LGBT service personnel continuing to impact on the lives of lesbian servicewomen.

-When the ban was finally lifted in 1992, Australia was an international leader.
-For those lesbian servicewomen who were still in the military at this time, the removal of the ban allowed them to live openly and reconcile their personal lives with their professional military lives.
+With the lifting of the ban in 1992, Australia became an international leader.
+For those lesbian servicewomen still in the military, the removal of the ban allowed them to live openly.
+They could reconcile their personal lives with their professional military lives.

 (Top photo courtesy of Shirleene Robinson)